JHolm-Lab/VISTA/README.md

 ## Notes

 1. The classifier can be run without the application.
+After downloading and unzipping, run the following:

    Example:
    ```bash